2015–2016 Arunachal Pradesh political crisis: Crisis

 In April 2015, Pul alleged financial mismanagement in the government.
 INC expelled him from the party citing activities against the party.
 On 1 June 2015, Jyoti Prasad Rajkhowa was appointed as the Governor of Arunachal Pradesh.
 The fifth session of legislative assembly concluded on 21 October 2015.
 The Governor ordered to summon the sixth session on 14 January 2016.
-During the same month, ruling party INC's MLAs demanded resolution to remove Deputy Speaker who had rebelled.
+During the same month, MLAs from the INC demanded resolution to remove Deputy Speaker of the legislative Assembly who had rebelled.
 In response, Bharatiya Janata Party (BJP) MLAs demanded resolution to remove the Speaker.
 On 9 December 2015, the Governor ordered to advance the sixth session from 14 January 2016 to 16 December 2015.
 On 15 December 2015, the Speaker issued notice disqualifying 14 of 21 INC MLAs who had rebelled against the party but the same day the notice was overturned by the Deputy Speaker.
 The Speaker decided to not commence the sixth session the next day which was cited illegal by the Deputy Speaker.
 The Tuki Government locked the assembly to not commence the session on 16 December 2015.
 The assembly met in a community hall which was attended by 33 MLAs.
-The resolution was passed to remove Nabam Rebia as the Speaker and the new Speaker was appointed.
-The next day, the community hall was razed so the rebel INC MLAs hold meeting in hotel and voted to remove Tuki as the Chief Minister and appointed Kalikho Pul as the new Chief Minister.
+The MLA's passed a resolution to remove Nabam Rebia as the Speaker and a new Speaker was appointed.
+The next day, the community hall was razed so the rebel INC MLAs held a meeting in a hotel and voted to remove Tuki as the Chief Minister and appointed Kalikho Pul as the new Chief Minister.
 The same day Rebia moved to Gauhati High Court (HC) to keep the assembly and the related issues in abeyance.

 In January 2016, the HC stayed the disqualification of 14 INC MLAs.
 On 6 January 2016, the Supreme Court of India (SC) agreed to hear the plea of Rebia.
-On 13 January 2016, he SC also ordered not to hold proceeding in Assembly till 18 January 2016.
+On 13 January 2016, the SC also ordered not to hold proceeding in Assembly till 18 January 2016.
 The next day, the SC referred the issue to the Constitution Bench.
 The SC started examination of the constitutional scope of discretionary powers of the Governor.
 In SC, INC told on 18 January 2016 that the Governor could not act on a resolution by opposition BJP MLAs and two other independent to advance the session.
 On 25 January 2016, INC also moved to SC on recommendation by the Governor for the President's Rule in Arunachal Pradesh.
 The Central Cabinet recommended the President's Rule the next day and it was imposed.
 The next day SC scrutinised the recommendation and sought the report of the Governor for such recommendation.
 On 28 January 2016, Nabam Tuki filed fresh plea in SC against the President's rule.
 The next day, the Central Government filed affidavit justifying the President's rule citing the breakdown in state.